-The West Madison Research Station is used by almost all disciplines in the College of Agricultural and Life Sciences with focus on urban agriculture, outreach, plant breeding, and providing feed for the UW-Madison campus dairy.
+The West Madison Research Station is used by almost all disciplines in the College of Agricultural and Life Sciences with focus on urban agriculture, outreach, plant breeding, and providing feed and manure management for the UW-Madison campus dairy.

 Dormant season pruning, summer vine management and trellising, and summer pruning are three of the most important techniques a grower needs to master if he or she is to grow healthy and productive grapes.

 Portions of the presentation below were presented at the Wisconsin Commercial Fruit and Vegetable Conference and modified for the Wisconsin Garden Expo program.